-Gary Summers, Don Wilcox, Ted Darling (he became a Hockey Hall of Fame sports announcer), Lou Leslie, Bob Sher and summer replacement, Bruce Fortnum.
+Gary Summers, Don Wilcox, Ted Darling (famed Buffalo Sabres play-by-play announcer became a Hockey Hall of Fame inductee d.
+Dec.
+19, 1996), Lou Leslie, Bob Sher and summer replacement, Bruce Fortnum (d.
+July 13, 2007)

 Ryerson student production of The Rainmaker--